Lead in Water:

 With water being such a strictly regulated utility in the US, many of us take for granted that our water is safe.
-We get our water reports annually and assume that if there was a problem that we’d be notified.
+We get our water reports annually and assume that if there is a problem we’d be notified.
 Unfortunately, those reports only account for the source of our water.
 They don’t typically look at how our water is being delivered to us and that’s where we find the breakdown.
 From your city’s pipes to your home’s plumbing, there can be multiple opportunities for lead to leach into your drinking water.

 Lead and Health Effects

 Lead exposure, especially in young children, can have both physical and behavioral health effects.
 Even with low levels of exposure, lead has been linked to many long-term health problems.